-We have only one regret about purchasing pumpkin seed oil and Reidel glasses during our Graz shopping expeditions.
-We kind of wish we had bought more of both.
+We have only one regret about purchasing a bottle of pumpkin seed oil and a pair of Reidel coupe glasses during our Graz shopping expeditions.
+We wish we had bought more of both.

 European travelers can travel to Graz though some may need to connect in cities like Frankfurt, Munich and Vienna.
 The city’s airport offers flights via both premium and discount airline carriers.

 Upon arrival, it’s easy to navigate the city’s network of trams and buses.
 Walking is also a great option since many of the best Graz’s best restaurants and attractions are located in or near the city center.